Wet (Snoop Dogg song): Chart performance

 In the United Kingdom, "Sweat" debuted at number 16 on the UK Singles Chart before moving into the top ten of the chart two weeks later, and eventually peaking at number four.
-The song also hit number one in Belgium for three non-consecutive weeks.
+The song also hit number one in Belgium for three non-consecutive weeks, as well as in France, topping the charts during two weeks and stayed 32 weeks overall.
 Elsewhere, "Wet" also peaked within the top ten of the charts in Finland, Germany and Ireland.
 On March 14, 2011, "Sweat" debuted on the ARIA Singles Chart at number 60, and the following week it climbed 51 places to number nine.
 Three weeks later it reached number one for a week, becoming Snoop's third number one single in Australia.
 It has since been certified 4× platinum with sales exceeding 280,000.

 Music video

 The video for "Wet" was shot at the Palms Casino in Las Vegas.
 The video shows scenes including Snoop laying next to several women and walking through a hallway with more women dancing around him.
 The music video for the song premiered on Snoop Dogg's Vevo account on January 5, 2011.
 Two edited versions of the video have been released for "Sweat", one of them containing extra scenes featuring Guetta himself.

+The music video gained controversy in France, whom the broadcasting would be ban by French Superior Audiovisual Council before 10 p.m with a warning Not advised to kids under 10 years old (in French : déconseillé aux moins de 10 ans).

+The original music video, "Wet", without David Guetta's feature, was broadcast after 11 p.m with a warning Not advised to kids under 16 years old (in French : déconseillé aux moins de 16 ans) on some channels before the ban of the former due to the explicit sexual content in both of the videos and erotic images as well as the vulgarity and an degrading image of the women on it.